-In the following video, science and health journalist Max Lugavere talks at a TEDxVeniceBeach meeting about how Dementia is preventable if people change their lifestyles.
-In this talk, Max talks about lifestyle changes and fascinating diets that may lead to a significant reduction in risks of developing dementia and Alzheimer’s disease.
+In the following video, science and health journalist Max Lugavere talks at a TEDxVeniceBeach meeting about how Dementia is preventable if people change their lifestyles so they won’t have to come up with all sorts of excuses for memory slips in the early stages of the disease.
+In the video, Max talks about lifestyle changes and fascinating diets that may lead to a significant reduction in the risks of developing dementia and Alzheimer’s disease.

 Max was always pretty close with his mom and when she started to show the first signs of dementia when she was only in her 50s, Max was shocked to the core.
 Dementia was an old people’s disease, wasn’t it?
 Well, Max knew that drug trials had a near one hundred percent failure rate, so he started out looking what to so.